yale-mgt-656/madlibs/README.md

   Technically you are "cloning" the starter repo.
 GitHub calls this "forking" because they add some other bells and whistles on top.
 If you need more information, check out [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)

 4. Login to [cloud9](https://c9.io/).
-Or, follow [these instructions](https://github.com/yale-cpsc-213/cpsc113-madlibs/wiki/Setting-up-Git-on-a-Mac.) to setup your Mac with Git.**
+Or, if you want to work on your own computer, fine.
+In that case, you'll need to install node.js.

   You can create a cloud9 account by linking to GitHub.
 Then, create a custom workspace, cloning from your forked repo.